arjunjayesh/E-Mail-Automate/README.md

-# E-Mail-Automate
+### E-Mail-Automate

-Python script to send e-mail using G-Mail API.
+##Python script to send e-mail using G-Mail API.

-- Dictionary Used for Mailing List
+- List used initially for Mailing List
+- Mailing List updated to Dictionary
+- Plain Text E-Mail and Rich Text (HTML) Supported.
-- Customized Name used for Each E-Mail
+- Customized E-mail for each Recepient
+- Add attachment to E-Mail